DIPTYCHINI, ENNOMINAE, GEOMETRIDAE, GEOMETROIDEA

-The head capsule and anal plate are blue-green speckled with black.
-The speckles on the sides of the head near the top seem grouped together to form a pair of eyebrows.
+The head capsule and anal plate are blue-green speckled with grey.
+The final abdominal segment deveops a similar colour and pattern to that of the head, no doubt confusing some predators into attacking the less important end first.
 The true legs are red, and there is a red splodge on each penultimate proleg.

-This species has been recorded as feeding on over 17 species of unrelated plants, including:
+This caterpillar has been recorded as feeding on over 17 species of unrelated plants, including:

 It has adapted so well to feeding on the introduced Monterey Pine that it has become an occasional pest in pine plantations.